-Yes, with years of experience working with post-natal women and treating the physical conditions that are common during this period of time, our skilled physiotherapists at Physiotherapy for Women have developed a Pilates post-natal rehabilitation exercise program.
-Please read below for more details?
+Yes, with years of experience working with post-natal women and treating the physical conditions that are common during this period of time, our skilled physiotherapists at Physiotherapy for Women have developed a post-natal rehabilitation exercise program.

 Post Natal Exercise Classes

 After carrying and delivering your baby into the world your post pregnancy body undergoes a number of physical changes.
 Having a new baby in your life also adds a number of physical, emotional and social stresses.
-Pilates exercises at Physiotherapy for Women can help you by:
+Post-natal exercise classes at Physiotherapy for Women can help you by:

 - Toning and flattening your post baby tummy.